Andonome/aif/README.md

 # Adventures in Fenestra

-This is a campaign setting for the First Blood tabletop RPG.
+This is a campaign setting for the BIND tabletop RPG.

 Current structure: